CobayaSampler/cobaya/docs/input.rst

 .. note::

-   Differeces in options that do not affect the statistics will be ignored (e.g. parameter labels).
+   Differences in options that do not affect the statistics will be ignored (e.g. parameter labels).
 In this case, the new ones will be used.

 An alternative way of resuming a sample *from the command line* is passing, instead of a ``yaml`` file, the ``output`` of an existing one: